seanmorris/libtuple/README.md

 ## Gotchas

 Watch out for the following however, object references can be tricky.
-In this example, each `[]` represents its own, unique object, so the following returns false:
+In this example, each `[]` represents its own, unique object, so the following returns false.

 ```javascript
 Tuple( [] ) === Tuple( [] ); // FALSE!!!